sumitaathnere/Python_Amazon_Sales_Analysis/README.md

 The data analysis reveals that the business has a significant customer base in Maharashtra state, mainly serves retailers, fulfills orders through Amazon, experiences high demand for T-shirts, and sees M-Size as the preferred choice among buyers.¶

 ---
+📬 Contact
+If you have any questions, feedback, or suggestions, feel free to reach out! 😊
+Email: sumitaathnere7@gmail.com

+⭐ Enjoy Exploring the Amazon Sales Data with Python and Jupyter Notebook! 🚀